-The Nursing Community Coalition includes 62 members that are the cross section of education, practice, research, and regulation within the nursing profession.
+The Nursing Community Coalition (NCC) includes 63 members that are the cross section of education, practice, research, and regulation within the nursing profession.
 We believe that the healthcare delivery system should be one that promotes wellness, advances research through scientific discovery, and provides timely access to care across the continuum.
 With over four million licensed Registered Nurses (RNs), Advanced Practice Registered Nurses (APRNs), and nursing students, the profession embodies the drive and passion to continually improve care for patients, families, and communities.

 The Nursing Community Coalition supports the following core principles: